ng-angular-stack/ng-query/apps/docs/signal-store-optimistic.md

 **Supported Effects:**

+- `optimisticUpdate`: Perform an optimistic update of the query value - when the mutation start.
+- `update`: (Available soon) Perform an update of the query value - when mutation is resolved
-- `optimistic`: Replace the query value with the mutation params.
+- `optimisticPatch`: Optimistic patch specific fields in the query value - when the mutation start
-- `optimisticPatch`: Patch specific fields in the query value.
+- `patch`: (Available soon) Patch specific fields in the query value - when mutation is resolved
-- `reload`: Reload the query when the mutation is loading or resolved.
+- `reload`: Reload the query - when the mutation is loading or resolved or error

+**Required field**

-- `filter`: Target specific queries by identifier.
+- `filter`: Target specific queries by identifier (return `true` to apply the effect).
 (Mandatory when working with a `queryById` or `mutationById`)

 ## Declarative Effects (Recommended)